Anhaltiner01/VLF_Metal_Detector_ESP32/README.md

 # **🇬🇧 ESP32 Digital VLF Metal Detector**

 A modern, fully digital VLF (Very Low Frequency) metal detector project powered by the ESP32 microcontroller.
 This project combines high-performance digital signal processing (DSP) on the hardware side with a responsive, web-based user interface running inside an Android App (via MIT App Inventor).
+The circuit diagram and test board for this project can be found under the [Project](https://github.com/folny/ESP32_Metal_Detector/tree/master/Eagle8_file) as a source of inspiration.

 ## **🌟 Key Features**